 The degree of Doctor of Philosophy is the highest academic degree awarded by Fuller Seminary.
 The PhD is a foundational degree program for a vocation in teaching at the university, seminary and college level.
 The School of Theology PhD is designed to prepare its graduates for a vocation in theological teaching and scholarship by equipping them with the essential tools for high-level scholarship, by guiding them in a major research project in the area of their major concentration, and by supporting the development of skills in teaching.
 The PhD is awarded upon successful completion of research language requirements (or their equivalent in some concentrations), 72 units of course work consisting of seminars or directed reading courses, Comprehensive Examinations, a dissertation proposal, and a scholarly dissertation based on research in the area of the student's major concentration.
-An oral defense of the dissertation is not normally required.

-General standards for admission to Fuller Theological Seminary may be found in the second section of this catalog.
+General standards for admission to Fuller Theological Seminary may be found in the Admission section of this catalog.
 Graduate students who seek admission to the PhD program of the center should possess demonstrated academic gifts, and should be committed to a Christian calling in a life of scholarly research and theological reflection, leading to teaching and publication.
 Admission to the PhD program is based on superior intellectual ability as demonstrated by the applicant's grade point average and Graduate Record Examination scores, and a first theological degree (Master of Divinity) or its educational equivalent from an institution accredited by the Association of Theological Schools (ATS).
 For those who have earned a theological degree from an institution located outside the United States and Canada, accreditation of institutions and degrees by other agencies may be acceptable.

-An MA degree from an ATS-accredited institution, comparable to Fuller's MA in theology with a concentration in biblical studies and theology, is also considered acceptable for admission except for the concentration in practical theology, for which the MDiv (or its educational equivalent) is required.
+An MA degree from an ATS-accredited institution, comparable to Fuller's MA in Theology with an emphasis in Biblical Studies and Theology, is also considered acceptable for admission except for the concentration in Practical Theology, for which the MDiv (or its educational equivalent) is required.
 If the student's previous study has not included the study of Hebrew and Greek to the level required by the Fuller MDiv, the student must demonstrate competence by examination or course work during the first year in order to remain in the program.
-For those entering with a Theology and Culture, Christian Ethics or Christian Worship concentration, only one biblical language will be required.
+For those entering with a theology and culture, Christian ethics or Christian worship concentration, only one biblical language will be required.
 Applicants wishing to have their transcripts evaluated officially should contact the Office of Admissions for details.
-In addition, for the concentrations in practical theology and Preaching and the Arts, a minimum of two years of post-MDiv pastoral or vocational experience is required.
+In addition, for the concentrations in practical theology and preaching and the arts, a minimum of two years of post-MDiv pastoral or vocational experience is required.

 A cumulative grade point average of 3.5 or above from master's-level study is required for admission to the PhD program.
 All applicants, including those whose first language is not English, must have taken the Graduate Record Examination (GRE) within five years preceding the date of application to Fuller.
 A verbal score 600 and a writing score of 5.0 are normally considered minimum entrance requirements.
+The GRE quantitative score is also considered in the admission process and for granting fellowships to incoming students.